thingsboard/thingsboard.github.io/docs/mqtt-broker/install/cluster/aws-cluster-setup.md

 ```
 {: .copy-code}

-Execute the following command to delete EKS cluster (you should change the name of the cluster and zone):
+Execute the following command to delete the EKS cluster (you should change the name of the cluster and the region if those differ):
 ```
 eksctl delete cluster -r us-east-1 -n thingsboard-mqtt-broker-cluster -w
 ```